leonuz/leonuz.github.io/_posts/2022-06-06-Jasons-Web-Tarot-2.markdown

 {%- endhighlight -%}

-Now we know that `38r4` its the key for signing the JWT
+Now we know that `38r4` is the key for signing the JWT.

-Know we can change the paylod part in the JWT using [jwt.io](https://jwt.io), and signing the JWT with the found key.
+Now we can change the payload part in the JWT using [jwt.io](https://jwt.io), signing it with the found key.

 <figure>